temporalio/documentation/docs/server-security.md

 #### `AuthInfo`

-The `AuthInfo` struct that is passed to claim mapper's `GetClaims` method contains an authorization token extracted from the `"authorization"` header of the gRPC request.
+The `AuthInfo` struct that is passed to claim mapper's `GetClaims` method contains an authorization token extracted from the `authorization` header of the gRPC request.
 It also includes a pointer to the `pkix.Name` struct that contains a X.509 distinguishable name from the caller's mutual TLS certificate.

 <!--SNIPSTART temporal-common-authorization-authinfo-->